 Here’s the model:

 We combine a pre-trained retriever (Query Encoder + Document Index) with a pre-trained seq2seq model (Generator) and fine-tune end-to-end.
-For query xx, we use Maximum Inner Product Search (MIPS) to find the top-K documents ziz_i.
-For final prediction yy, we treat zz as a latent variable and marginalize over seq2seq predictions given different documents.
+For query , we use Maximum Inner Product Search (MIPS) to find the top-K documents .
+For final prediction , we treat as a latent variable and marginalize over seq2seq predictions given different documents.

 I invite you to try RAG for yourself.
 Install the dependencies: